seanh/helix/README.md

 In select mode movements that would just move the cursor in normal mode will now also extend the selection, e.g. <kbd>h</kbd>, <kbd>j</kbd> <kbd>k</kbd> <kbd>l</kbd>.

+A good metaphor is to think of entering select mode as "dropping an anchor" (since "anchor" is Helix's word for the opposite end of a selection: the end that isn't the cursor).
+When in normal mode the anchor is onboard the ship and movement commands move both the anchor and the cursor (albeit the anchor seems to be trailing behind sometimes).
+Entering select mode drops the anchor at its current location.

 Movements in normal mode would move the cursor and change the selection now also extend the selection, e.g. to select three words or lines: <kbd>v3w</kbd>.

 Edit commands like <kbd>d</kbd> automatically exit select mode.